bodysattv/wmDrone/README.md

 Assumptions

    1. There is no advantage in maintaining any sequence within promoter's, neutral's or detractor's delivery.
-		Basis: The points within a category/bin does not enter in NPR calculation.
+		Basis: The points within a category/bin does not enter in NPS calculation.
 		Consequence: Input data can be tagged into three categories bins.
 These entries may have tag spill over during the hueristic calculation.
-Problem boils down to put as many entries into 'promoter' and then to 'neutral' from NPR pov.
+Problem boils down to put as many entries into 'promoter' and then to 'neutral' from NPS pov.
-			If total number of entries is N; p is number of promoters and n is number of neutrals, then NPR = (p-(N-p-n))*100/N = 100*(-1+(2*p+n)/N)
+			If total number of entries is N; p is number of promoters and n is number of neutrals, then NPS = (p-(N-p-n))*100/N = 100*(-1+(2*p+n)/N)

    2. Input is coming at the begining of delivery as a flat file(its not a stream), it is available just after the last order entry.
 And file time-stamp range is between 00:00:00 to 23:59:59 (belonging to the same day)
 		Basis: Stream is not mentioned.
 In the example, the last delivery timestamp is after 6AM, so the file can be assumend to come at anytime before 10PM.
 Consequence:
 		Inital tagging.
 		00----------03------06-------------------------------------------22----------24
-	        <------>                                                        <------>   NPR=-100 Case
+	        <------>                                                        <------>   NPS=-100 Case
 			1. All orders 3 hours before last order are detractors.
 			2. last order if placed 3 hours before 6 AM, all are detractors.
 			3. first order if placed after 10 PM, all are detractors.